3rd edition as of August 2022

 - Dopamine – controls voluntary movements and is associated with the reward mechanism in the brain

-- Serotonin – regulates pain, sleep cycle, and digestion; leads to a stable mood, so low levels leads to depression
+- Serotonin – regulates pain, sleep cycle, and digestion; leads to a stable mood, so low levels lead to depression

 - Endorphins – involved in reducing pain and making the person calm and happy

 - Norepinephrine – increases the heart rate and blood pressure and regulates mood

 - GABA – blocks the signals of excitatory neurotransmitters responsible for anxiety and panic

 - Glutamate – associated with learning and memory